3.b.2. Atomic particles

 Random process with multiple elementary particles

-Almost certainly, obtaining this equilibrium is not so easy or probable, but if we think of the large number of elementary particles that could formed within a very strong and variable electromagnetic fields, perhaps it can be easier to understand intuitively that achieving this would not be so far-fetched of an idea.
+Almost certainly, obtaining this equilibrium is not probable, but if we think of a large number of elementary particles that could form within a robust and variable electromagnetic fields, perhaps it can be easier to understand that achieving this would not be so far-fetched of an idea.

-The fact there are three quarks that make up the atomic particles of protons and neutrons –if there are only three– could relate to the three-dimensional shape of the reticule.
+The three quarks making up the atomic particles of protons and neutrons could relate to the three-dimensional shape of the reticule.
 Global Mechanics proposes the shape of a cube because it is simple and because by having six sides, it coincides with the idea of three internally crossed particles.
-One side (or face) for the entrance and another for the exit for each quark.
+There should be one side –or face– for the entrance, and another for the exit for each quark.
 However, it is an adventurous and renormalizable detail.

-Elementary particles that are larger than those corresponding to the maximum volume of a reticule may eventually be created, but they will be very unstable, because there will not be any mechanism to prevent its reversion unless an enormous electromagnetic force is maintained.
-This could be the case in some phases in the creation of black holes, which is a topic that shall be touched upon again in the online book about Global Astronomy.
+Elementary particles more extensive than those corresponding to the maximum volume of a reticule may eventually form, but they will be very unstable because there will not be any mechanism to prevent its reversion unless there is an enormous electromagnetic force.
+It could be the case in some phases in the creation of black holes, which is a topic that shall be touched upon again in the book about Global Astronomy.

 The mass of stable atomic particles is the cause of the gravitational force

 An essential element of Global Mechanics comes from this mechanism of the formation of mass.
 The increase in the volume of a reticule due to the presence of atomic particles will produce an elastic force derived from the tension of the longitudinal curvature of the adjacent filaments of the reticules with the inverse-square law, which is precisely the gravitational force.